-WORDS + IMAGES

-KINGDOM
+Porter Fox Kingdom

 Are you a bad man? she asked.

 I don't know.

 You say one thing, then you say another.

 I have a lot to think about.

 We stood on the patio.
-Birds were fussing in the yard.
+Birds fussed in the yard.
 I threw the thing in my hand at them.
 They scattered.

 What was that? she asked.

 I don't know.

 The birds didn't do anything.

 I didn't say they did.

 You don't say anything.

 I got lost on the way to work that morning.
 And it was a small town.
-Everyone sat around thinking about what everyone else was doing.
-I'd been dreaming about castles.
+Everyone sat around thinking about everyone else.
+I'd been thinking about castles.
 Heidelberg, Luxembourg.
-What would it be like to wake up in medieval times?
+What would it be like to live in medieval times?
 Cold, probably.
 Dangerous.
 You had to walk a fine line back then.

 I stopped at a Burger King near the highway.
-I'd seen a T.V. ad for a new breakfast sandwich.
+I'd seen an ad for a new breakfast sandwich.
 It was a good ad.
 It seemed exciting the sandwiches were finally here.
-Every cashier had a picture of the thing on her hat.
-I ordered the full breakfast meal.
+I ordered a breakfast value meal.
 When it arrived, the cashier handed me a paper crown with a picture of the sandwich on it.